M-Media-Group/Laravel-Class-Controller/README.md

 ```

 ## Overriding a specific method
 If you need to override the behaviour of a specific method, you can simply define it in your controller using the method name that you want to override.
-Using the original example of `MainGCI::class`:
+Using the original example of `Test::class`:
 ```php
 public function mixedParam(Request $request)
 {